-In the opinion of management, the unaudited consolidated financial statements include all adjustments, consisting of normal recurring adjustments, which, in the opinion of management, are necessary to present fairly our consolidated financial position as of September 27, 2003 and September 28, 2002, the consolidated results of our operations for the three months and nine months ended September 27, 2003 and September 28, 2002 and our cash flows for the nine months then ended.
+In the opinion of management, the unaudited consolidated financial statements include all adjustments, consisting of normal recurring adjustments, which are necessary to present fairly our consolidated financial position as of September 27, 2003 and September 28, 2002, the consolidated results of our operations for the three months and nine months ended September 27, 2003 and September 28, 2002 and our cash flows for the nine months then ended.
 The interim results of operations are not necessarily indicative of the results that may occur for the fiscal year.